Choosing a Major in Forensic Pathology

 Undergraduate students interested in forensic pathology careers will want to consider bachelor's degree programs that can prepare them for admission to medical school.
-Prerequisites generally include a year each of general chemistry, organic chemistry, biology and physics courses.
-Bachelor's degree candidates might also want to seek out a curriculum that can prepares them for the Medical College Admission Test (MCAT).
+Prerequisites generally include a year each of general chemistry, organic chemistry, biology, and physics courses.
+Bachelor's degree candidates might also want to seek out a curriculum that can prepare them for the Medical College Admission Test (MCAT).
 Although undergraduate coursework in the field is not required for a job as a forensic pathologist, prospective undergraduates who are passionate about forensic science may want to choose a school that includes coursework or concentration options in the field, or in general pre-medical studies.
 Some options will be discussed next.

 Ferris State University

 The College of Arts and Sciences at Ferris State University, a public four-year school, offers a Bachelor of Science in Biology with forensic biology and pre-medicine concentrations.
-Both programs include a science core consisting of classes in genetics, ecology and chemistry.
-The forensic biology option features additional instruction in such areas as forensic DNA analysis, medical parasitology, botany and pathophysiology, while the pre-medicine concentration contains advanced microbiology, genetics, anatomy and chemistry courses.
+Both programs include a science core consisting of classes in genetics, ecology, and chemistry.
+The forensic biology option features additional instruction in such areas as forensic DNA analysis, medical parasitology, botany, and pathophysiology.
+The pre-medicine concentration covers topics like advanced microbiology, genetics, anatomy, and chemistry.

-Prospective forensic pathologists at St. Edwards University can take advantage of a forensic science bachelor's degree program with a laboratory emphasis.
+Prospective forensic pathologists at St. Edward's University can take advantage of a forensic science bachelor's degree program with a laboratory emphasis.
 Coursework combines forensics instruction with a science core designed to prepare students for admission to medical school.
 Students can also complete a forensic science practicum.
 Courses include crime scene and death investigation, molecular biology, organic chemistry, forensic chemistry, and microbiology.

 Missouri State University

-Missouri State's Biomedical Sciences Department offers an undergraduate cell and molecular biology program that prepares students interested in forensic pathology to continue their education in medical school.
-To fulfill elective requirements, the department suggests enrolling in physical anthropology, physiology and human anatomy courses that provide experience working with cadavers.
-Other required courses cover such areas as human genetics, molecular biology, organic chemistry, physics and virology.
+Missouri State University's Biomedical Sciences Department offers an undergraduate cell and molecular biology program that prepares students interested in forensic pathology to continue their education in medical school.
+To fulfill elective requirements, the department suggests enrolling in physical anthropology, physiology, and human anatomy courses that provide experience working with cadavers.
+Other required courses cover such areas as human genetics, molecular biology, organic chemistry, physics, and virology.

 Youngstown State University

-The bachelor's degree program in forensic science at Youngstown State offers tracks in chemistry, biology and anthropology.
-All program options require an internship and coursework in general and organic chemistry, biology and genetics.
-These topics are covered in greater detail in the chemistry and biology tracks, while the anthropology option allows students to study such areas as biological and forensic anthropology, osteology and archaeology.
+The bachelor's degree program in forensic science at Youngstown State University offers tracks in chemistry, biology, and anthropology.
+All program options require an internship and coursework in general and organic chemistry, biology, and genetics.
+These topics are covered in greater detail in the chemistry and biology tracks, while the anthropology option allows students to study such areas as biological and forensic anthropology, osteology, and archaeology.